EU should enforce rules to prevent vetoes on tax reforms - Juncker

-Jean-Claude Juncker was speaking two days before EU finance ministers meet to discuss plans to introduce higher taxes on digital multinationals like Google (GOOGL.O) and Amazon (AMZN.O), which stand accused of paying too little tax in Europe.
+Jean-Claude Juncker was speaking two days before EU finance ministers meet to discuss plans to introduce higher taxes on digital multinationals like Google and Amazon , which stand accused of paying too little tax in Europe .

 He urged EU states to adopt tax reforms with a “qualified majority” rather than by unanimity, a practice that has so far blocked major overhauls of tax legislation in the 28-country bloc.